 John 4:24 God is a Spirit: and they that worship him must worship him in spirit and in truth.

-Worship of God is in spirit, and by that, we mean that there are spiritual understanding in what we do, and this alligns with what God has said.
+Worship of God is in spirit, and by that, we mean that there is spiritual understanding in what we do, and this aligns with what God has said.
 What God is interested in our worshipping him is that we morally change to obey God.
-This means that we are morally like God’s moral character, and this is only understood by examining the moral character of Jesus Christ, and imitating him.
+This means that we are morally like God’s moral character, and this is only understood by examining the moral character of Jesus Christ and imitating him.
 This is a spiritual change, leaving off bad moral character traits, and replacing them with their spiritual counterparts.
 Formalism by-passing the spiritual altogether, presuming that when the leaders dress in gowns and pointed hats, that somehow that makes them spiritual.
 The acting out of religous ceremonies, like Catholic or Anglican mass, actually transmits grace to those present.
 A formalistic church is ruined by the Bible standards.